 I acknowledge that I have received and read the policy, HR/LR Policy #1436, Harassment and Discrimination Prohibited, including the policy's complaint procedure.

 I understand that harassment and discrimination based on protected class, and retaliation, are strictly prohibited.
 I understand that if I engage in conduct in violation of the policy toward any State employee, or any "third party" as defined by the policy, I will be subject to disciplinary action, up to and including discharge.

 I understand that if I believe that I have been subjected to harassing, discriminatory or retaliatory conduct as defined by the policy by any State employee, or by any "third party" as defined by the policy, I am encouraged to report that behavior.
-I understand that I can make a report to any of my office's managers or supervisors, the office's affirmative action officer, the office's human resources office, or office management, up to and including the Attorney General.
-I understand that if my report concerns an office head, I may contact Minnesota Management and Budget.
+I understand that I can make a report to any of my agency's managers or supervisors, the agency's affirmative action officer, the agency's human resources office, or agency management, up to and including the agency head.
+I understand that if my report concerns an agency head, I may contact Minnesota Management and Budget.

+Signed: Date: -

-Signed: Date: Employee Name:
+Employee Name: \\\\\